ablanco1950/Radar_RaDICaL_Simplified/README.md

 python Test_Radar_RaDICal_Simplfied.py

-The program initially has two parameters: FifMax and FifMin ; by adjusting them, a balance can be achieved between detecting targets and avoiding interference.
+The program initially has two parameters: FifMax and FifMin to select the intermediate frequency range; by adjusting them, a balance can be achieved between detecting targets and avoiding interference.

 The Texas manual, mmwaveSensing-FMCW-offlineviewing_0 .pdf, is attached. that has been followed in this test, specifically the explanations on page 4